 While it’s cheaper to obtain Fes Masterpiece from simply sparking duplicate Fes characters in the same banner, we will be doing a range for Fes Masterpieces specifically.

-Note: The price is noted after the increased of Japanese sales tax
+Here is the paid Jewel shop and their prices: Note: The price is noted after the increased of Japanese sales tax

 The first half of the in-app-purchase screen